Dust storm over northern Africa and the eastern Mediterranean Sea in February 2006.

 Using the new channels on MSG satellites, a new approach has been developed to recognise dust clouds.
 This RGB composite image, the Dust RGB, does not use short-wave channels, it combines infrared channels and their differences (IR12.0–IR10.8, IR10.8–IR8.7, IR10.8).
 The infrared spectral features of the dust are a little different from those of water/ice clouds.
 Using the channel differences, the dust cloud becomes recognisable.
 The advantage of this method is that it works even during night-time.
 The dust clouds are easily separable from water or ice clouds and clearly visible, even over the desert.

 It should be noted that dust storms in Greece are not unusual, where such strong dust clouds are observed two or three times a year, causing extreme low visibility.
-Based on synoptic observations (see RGB images with Synop observations from 06:15 UTC and 09:00 UTC) in the Southern Aegean Sea there was significantly reduced visibility with reports of 800 metres visibility on Crete and only 200 metres on Naxos.
+Based on synoptic observations (see RGB images with Synop observations from 06:15 UTC in the Southern Aegean Sea there was significantly reduced visibility with reports of 800m visibility on Crete and only 200m on Naxos.

 Sahara dust outbreak across western Mediterranean